mgrady3/PLEASE/USAGE.md

     Windows: activate PLEASE

 4. Now any packages installed will be isolated to this python environment
-5. At any time the environment can be deactivated/reactivated by:
+5. At any time the environment can be deactivated/reactivated by executing the following commands:

-    OS X + Linux: source deactivate
+    OS X and Linux: source deactivate

     Windows: deactivate

-    OS X + Linux: source activate PLEASE
+    OS X and Linux: source activate PLEASE

     Windows: activate PLEASE